Whiley/RFCs/text/0000-statically-sized.md

 underlying representation depends upon verification.**

-As one exception, we note that `int[?]` cannot flow into `int[]` (with or without a case).
+As one exception, we note that `int[?]` cannot flow into `int[]` (with or without a cast).
 This is simply because it is logically impossible to implement as, at the point we have an instance of `int[?]` _we no longer have a length variable_.
 However, it is valid for a variable `arr` of type `int[?]` to flow into a variable of type `int[n]` (for